 There are numerous online course platforms to select from, ranging from Udemy and Teachable to WordPress.

 We’re biased, but we believe Graphy is the ideal alternative for creators looking to sell online courses.

 - Create, advertise, and sell digital items with infinite files and videos from a single dashboard.

 - Create and manage a customized website with no coding or plugins required.
-On top of that create a white label website and mobile app.
+On top of that create a branded website and mobile app.

 - Use email marketing & live chat communication to communicate with your audience.